Taquito dApp SDK for TypeScript

 Getting the storage of a contract

-Taquito provides an easy way to get the storage of any contract and exposes it as a JavaScript value:
+Taquito provides an easy way to get the storage of any contract and exposes it as a JavaScript object:

 import { TezosToolkit } from '@taquito/taquito'